 - Incomplete A grade of I (incomplete) will be considered only if you meet the Math Department criteria.
-If you meet the criteria you must contact your coordinator before finals week to be considered for an I. An I only allows you to make up your incomplete work, not redo your work. - Concerns/Complaints If you have concerns/complaints about the course you may voice your concerns to the course coordinator, the Mathematics Department Associate Chair, and then the University Ombuds.
+If you meet the criteria you must contact either of us before finals week to be considered for an I. An I only allows you to make up your incomplete work, not redo your work. - Concerns/Complaints If you have concerns/complaints about the course you may voice your concerns to the instructors, the Mathematics Department Associate Chair, and then the University Ombuds.